BleekerLab/protocols/data_security/README.md

 # How to protect your research and personal data
-:lock: :lock: :lock: :lock: :lock: :lock: :computer: :lock: :lock: :lock: :lock: :lock: :lock:
+:lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :computer: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock: :lock:

 This little document is based on what I learnt when my laptop got stolen at the University.
+At the time I got:
+* :fearful: fearful "Oh, what did I exactly had on this laptop?".
+* :angry: angry "What I'd like to do to the thief if I had him/her in front of me right now...".
+* :cry: sad "I am supposed to help others to take care of their data and I cannot take care of mine properly".
+* :weary: weary "The only time that I don't lock up this laptop and it gets stolen".

-I hope it is useful for researchers to reckon why protecting your personal and research data is important.
+To get something positive out of this negative experience, I shaped this little tutorial on what can be done to improve data security and protection.
+I hope it is simple enough and useful for researchers to reckon why protecting your personal and research data is important.
 And help you to protect them with the maximum security.

 This document will list:
 1. Why it is important to protect your research and personal data stored on your local machine (laptop or desk computer).